Dasudian/dsd_docs/dsd-dsdb/concepts/crosswalk.md

 SELECT * FROM foodships WHERE planet = 'Saturn' AND time > '2015-04-16 12:00:01'
 ```

-As shown in the example above, InfluxQL allows you to specify the time range of your query in the `WHERE` clause.
+As shown in the example above, DSDBQL allows you to specify the time range of your query in the `WHERE` clause.
 You can use date-time strings wrapped in single quotes that have the
 format `YYYY-MM-DD HH:MM:SS.mmm`
 ( `mmm` is milliseconds and is optional, and you can also specify microseconds or nanoseconds).